Rehab Aide Essential Information

 Rehab Aide Requirements

-Aides are typically required by employers to hold a high school diploma or the equivalent.
-Aides are trained by employers on the job, and do not require licensure, unlike assistants or clinical therapists.
+Unlike physical therapy assistants who need to complete an associate's degree program, aides are typically required by employers to hold a high school diploma or the equivalent.
+Aides are trained by employers on the job and do not require licensure, unlike assistants or clinical therapists.
 Rehabilitation aides should be extremely organized, preferably with clerical or clinical experience.
 They must be strong communicators and team-oriented.
 A degree of physical strength is necessary, as the job requires the lifting and moving of immobile patients.